Code-Institute-Submissions/dylanocallaghan-Milestone2_AugResub/README.md

 ### Test Strategy
 #### **Summary**

 Testing is required on The Cranky Bird game created for Milestone Project 2.
-All features and user stories documented in the README are to be tested.
+All actions and user stories documented in the README are to be tested.

 HTML code must pass through the [W3C HTML Validator](https://validator.w3.org/).